cs2620-pr/fp-tor-replica/engineering_notebook.md

 #### 3.1.3 Design Considerations

-1. **Centralization vs. Decentralization**: We opted for a centralized design to simplify implementation, though this creates a single point of failure not present in the real Tor network.
+1. **Centralization vs. Decentralization**: We opted for a centralized design to simplify implementation.
+Note that this creates a single point of failure (not present in the real Tor network).

-2. **Random Relay Selection**: Our CDS selects relays randomly with random.sample(), which provides basic circuit diversity.
-A production system would need more sophisticated selection algorithms based on relay performance, geographical distribution, etc.
+2. **Random Relay Selection**: In one implementation of our code, our CDS selects relays randomly with random.sample(), which provides the circuit implementation.

-3. **No Authentication**: For simplicity, the CDS doesn't authenticate relays or clients, which would be essential in a production system.
+3. **No Authentication**: For simplicity, the CDS doesn't authenticate relays or clients.
+We think this may be an important part of the real Tor implementation.

 ### 3.2 Relay Nodes